CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

 Thursday labs will be where you apply and create concepts learned in lecture and your previous labs.
 Many labs will be built upon each other and will require you to fully complete a previous lab before continuing, so remember to stay up to date on lab content.

+**Readings**: You need to have your readings DONE before coming to lab (and lecture).
+They are essential to understanding content.

 ## Steps for this lab
 For this lab, you will follow along the code given to you and answer questions outlined as comments.
-You may store these answers in a notebook or in a text editor to present to your TA for grading.
+Please write the answers to the questions as comments in the code provided.

 ## Program Structuring